Demolition: Teardowns

 In real estate, a teardown or knockdown - also derisively called "bash and build" - is a term for demolishing a building immediately after purchasing it, freeing up the land for a new, typically larger building.
 The term first entered the real estate lexicon in the 1990s.
 A teardown is often done when the redevelopment value of a plot of land exceeds the value of the existing building.
 In the 2000s, teardowns by wealthy baby boomers replacing houses across America with outsized McMansions became so common that municipal building codes in many areas were revised, putting up more barriers to tearing down existing homes.

-Teardowns are often cheaper than restoring an existing, dilapidated building, but can diminish historical value due to the more generic, cookie-cutter appearance of new houses and buildings compared to antique ones.
+Teardowns are often cheaper than restoring an existing, dilapidated building.
 Sometimes, saving the older building can still be viable if the owner spends more money to restore it.
 Purposely ignoring issues with a building in order to force demolition for public safety reasons is known as "demolition by neglect".
 "Canyon effect" is a term used to describe when smaller houses are surrounded by new, multi-story buildings with blank walls.